 We are all volunteers and bring different experience and skills to the project.
 On this page, you can find out more about us.

-Dr ruth beecher, project lead
+Dr ruth beecher, founder & trustee

 is from the People’s Republic of Cork but is London-based.
 Ruth is a social and cultural historian with interests in race, gender and sexuality, children and families, medicine and psychiatry, and popular culture in the U.S. and U.K. in the twentieth century.
 Loves oral histories, loves archives, loves teaching.
 Has also been a leader within local government in children’s services, delivering on policy, commissioning, service design, and evaluation.